 requires: ["route_forwarding"] for a service in the catalog endpoint.
 If this is not present, TAS for VMs does not permit users to bind an instance of the service to a route.

-route_service_url, containing a URL where TAS for VMs should proxy requests for the route.
+route_service_url, containing a URL where TAS for VMs proxy requests for the route.
 This URL must have an

 https scheme, or the Cloud Controller rejects the binding.

-route_service_url is optional, and not returning this field enables a broker to dynamically configure a network component already in the request path for the route, requiring no change in the TAS for VMs router.
+route_service_url is optional, and not returning this field allows a broker to dynamically configure a network component already in the request path for the route, requiring no change in the TAS for VMs router.

 For more information about bind requests, see the Binding section of the Open Service Broker API (v2.13) spec on GitHub.

 Logging Route Service: This route service can be pushed as an app to TAS for VMs.
-It fulfills the service instance responsibilities above and logs requests received and sent.
+It fulfills the service instance responsibilities and logs requests received and sent.
 It can be used to see the route service integration in action by tailing its logs.

 Rate Limiting Route Service: This example route service is a simple TAS for VMs app that provides rate limiting to control the rate of traffic to an app.

-The following instructions show how to use the Logging Route Service described in Example Route Services to verify that when a route service is bound to a route, requests for that route are proxied to the route service.
+The following instructions show how to use the Logging Route Service described in Route Services examples to verify that when a route service is bound to a route, requests for that route are proxied to the route service.

 For a video of this tutorial, see Route Services in Pivotal Cloud Foundry 1.7 on YouTube.